Saint Damien of Molokai (Joseph de Veuster)

 Saint Padre Pio

-Born in Italy, he was baptized with the name Francesco.
+Born in Italy, Saint Pio was baptized with the name Francesco.
 He grew up in a very loving and devout Catholic family.
-When he was 23 years old, he became a Capuchin priest and took the name of Padre Pio.
+When he was 23 years old, he became a Capuchin (CAP-uh-chin) priest and took the name of Padre Pio.
 “Padre” means “father,” and “Pio” means “pious.”
 By taking this name, he was saying he hoped to be a very pious or holy priest.
-Soon after his ordination, he became very ill.
-He was later given the stigmata, or the wounds of Christ, which brought him much suffering.
+Later, God gave him the stigmata, or the wounds of Christ, which brought him much suffering, but also gave him the deep joy of sharing in the sufferings of Christ.

 He spent several hours every day listening to people’s confessions.
 God had given him a special gift.
 When people went to Padre Pio to confess their sins, he knew whether they were being truthful and confessing all of their sins.
 Thousands of people went to the sacrament with Padre Pio because of this.
 They wanted to make a good and complete confession, and they knew Padre Pio would help them to do that.
 Some people did not believe in Padre Pio’s gift, and they challenged him.
 Most of these people soon realized they were wrong, and they too confessed their sins.